 Should Banks Implement AI?

 Artificial intelligence for banking is already making strides.
-More than half of banks have implemented AI in some capacity, though it’s more common at larger banks.
-Because AI can make banking safer, more convenient, and more profitable, artificial intelligence could be a value-add for banks that have not yet implemented it.
+More than two-thirds of banks have implemented AI in some capacity, though it’s more common at larger banks.
+Because AI can help make banking safer, more convenient, and more profitable, artificial intelligence could be a value-add for banks that have not yet implemented it.

 The Takeaway